Monday, February 24, 2025

 Therefore,

-(It may be, for example, that basic moral status accrues to those who can consciously suffer or are "subjects of a life.")
+(It may be, for example, that basic moral status accrues to those who can suffer, are sentient, or experience pleasure/pain)

 No comments: